adam-abouzeid/beyondLearning/README.md

 # BeyondLearning
-Web Service that allow for seamless inventory management with orders from teams to accomodate resource management.
+Web Service that allows for seamless inventory management with orders from teams to accomodate resource management.